burkestar/learning/golang.md

 - `$GOMODCACHE` for path to module cache
 - `$GOGC` for tuning garbage collector
 - Use `go env` to look up the value for these settings

+### Tools and Frameworks

+- [Awesome Go](https://github.com/avelino/awesome-go) compilation of tools and libraries by category

+Editor:

+- VS Code or Cursor with Go extension (official from golang)
+- GoLand from Jetbrains

+Web:

+- [Gin](https://gin-gonic.com) - Web framework that is fast, with zero-allocation router, middleware support.
+Recommended for new projects in golang.
+- Chi - fast, recommended for new projects in golang
+- Fiber - extremely fast
+- Echo - fast, simple
+- Gorilla - advanced routing
+- FastHTTP - extremely fast, lower level
+- Beego - feature rich, full stack, includes caching and ORM support.
+Recommended if you want an opinionated full stack framework.